Equivariant eta forms and equivariant differential $K$-theory

 \section{Introduction}

-By the de Rham theory, the de Rham cohomology of a smooth manifold can be represented by differential forms, thus getting the global information by means of local data.
-In a similar way, a generalized differential cohomology theory gives a way to combine the cohomological information with differential geometric objects.
-An important case is the differential $K$-theory.

-The differential $K$-theory is partly motivated by the study of $D$-branes in theoretical physics introduced by Witten \cite{MR1674715} in 1998.
-He points out that $D$-branes carry Ramond-Ramond charges that massless Ramond-Ramond fields are differential forms, and that the $D$-brane charges should be understood in terms of $K$-theory.
-Various models of differential $K$-theory for manifolds have been proposed (see e.g. Bunke-Schick \cite{Bunke2009}, Freed-Lott \cite{MR2602854}, Hopkins-Singer \cite{MR2192936} and Simons-Sullivan \cite{MR2732065}).
-We note that in the model of Bunke-Schick \cite{Bunke2009}, the differential $K$-theory is constructed using the geometric families and Bismut-Cheeger eta forms with taming.
+The differential K-theory is the differential extension of the topological K-theory, whose basic idea is to combine the topological K-theory with the differential form information.
+It is partly motivated by the study of D-branes in theoretical physics (see e.g., \cite{FH00,Wi98}).
+Various models of differential K-theory have been given: Hopkins-Singer \cite{HS05}, Bunke-Schick \cite{BS09}, Freed-Lott \cite{FL10}, Simons-Sullivan \cite{SS10}, Tradler-Wilson-Zeinalian \cite{TWZ13}, Gorokhovsky-Lott \cite{GL18}, etc. For a detailed survey, see \cite{BS12}.

-Until now, the equivariant version of the differential $K$-theory is not well understood yet.
-When the group action is finite, the equivariant differential $K$-theory is studied by Szabo-Valentino \cite{MR2585983} and Ortiz \cite{MR2713530}.
-In \cite{MR3182258}, Bunke and Schick extend their model to the orbifold case using the language of stacks, which could be regarded as a model of equivariant differential $K$-theory for the almost free action.
+Until now, the equivariant version of the differential K-theory is not well understood yet.
+When the group is finite, the equivariant differential K-theory was studied by Szabo-Valentino \cite{SV10} and Ortiz \cite{Or09}.
+In \cite{BS13}, Bunke and Schick extended their model to the orbifold case using the language of stacks, which could be regarded as a model of the equivariant differential K-theory when the action has finite stabilizers only.